 Because shutters with operable louvers - slats that rotate to open and close - do not have different exterior dimensions, the style of plantation shutter you have in mind doesn’t affect the measurements your manufacturer will need.

-Plantation shutters are typically fitted in pairs, and are thus hinged on either side of the window.
+Plantation shutters are typically fitted in pairs and are thus hinged on either side of the window.
 It’s usual to fit them inside, as opposed to severe weather units, which are invariably exterior fitments.
 Measurements, thus, must take into account interior decor - you wouldn’t want to order a set that had to be hinged on an ornamental dado rail, for instance.

-Be aware of other obstructions that may prevent your shutters form opening completely.
+Be aware of other obstructions that may prevent your shutters from opening completely.
 If a pipe runs up a wall close to the window, it may prevent an open shutter from being folded flat against the wall.
 In this case, you’ll need each shutter to be a bi-fold or accordion unit, similar to collapsible doors sometimes used to access kitchenettes.

 For plantation shutters mounted inside the window frame, round your measurements down to the closest 1/16th of an inch.
 For shutters mounted outside the frame, measure the area you wish to see covered, as opposed to the window itself.

 If your plans include a divider rail - a horizontal reinforcing strut running from side-to-side across the shutter - it needn’t be central.
-Style-conscious designers often break shutters into threes, with the divider rail one third of the way up from the bottom.
-This layout allows for operable louvers to be set at different angles within the shutter; the lower third blocking the sun from your carpets and seating, for instance, while the upper two thirds bathe walls in subtle, subdued light.
+Style-conscious designers often break shutters into threes, with the divider rail one-third of the way up from the bottom.
+This layout allows for operable louvers to be set at different angles within the shutter; the lower third blocking the sun from your carpets and seating, for instance, while the upper two-thirds bathe walls in subtle, subdued light.